privacyint/website-guides/guide-steps/firefox-ublock-origin.md

 # Body #

 > **Warning**: Using an ad-blocker may cause some pages to display incorrectly or not at all.
-To prevent such cases, we
+To prevent this behaviour,
-> show how to disable the extension in that page.
+> we show how to disable the extension in such cases.

 ### Installation ###
 Like any other add-on, install uBlock Origin by visiting the [Mozilla Firefox